pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-16-sellable-ways-to-package-skills-as-services.md

 You're pretty good at what you do, you've been taking freelance or consulting contracts (or you're starting that up), and the word-of-mouth keeps getting you the same kind of clients.
 But you want _better_ clients, and you want referrals that highlight **something new you're specializing in**.

 **Or maybe you head up an agency**.
-You find you rely too much on sub-contracted work, or work coming through a partnership.
-The same-old has gotten too-old.
+You find you rely too much on work coming through a partnership, or your clients have followed a trend you'd like to break. **Same-old got old**.
 You'd like to pierce through that invisible ceiling and attract the kind of new client your team is primed to delight.

 ## Anxieties About Your Services